 “Phoenix of Tamil Eelam” (this title is given by DsporA Tamil Archive) is a graphic artwork published by Tamil Youth Organisation, Norway (TYO Norway) in November 2009.
 The organisation has many branches all over the world.
 And has been managed by the second generation diaspora Tamils.
 Now also includes third-generation Tamils.
 The designer, Kri Thirunavukkarasu, created this graphical artwork based on a concept of a phoenix bird rising from Tamil Eelam(1).
-Based on communication with the designer, this artwork can convey various dimensions or interpretation of the history of Tamils from Eelam.
+Based on communication with the designer, this artwork can convey various dimensions or interpretations of the history of Tamils from Eelam.

 Here is the phoenix graphic with the label of TYO, specifically the local branch, Trondheim in Norway.
 This graphic artwork is found on the Facebook page of Kri Thirunavukkarasu.
 However, the graphical artwork needs to be preserved in the organisational archive of TYO Norway.
 This graphic of a phoenix bird rising from Tamil Eelam has been re-used by other Tamils in the past 11 years.